dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
- yeah i mean i would
+ yes i mean i would
-say it took me oh my gosh it took me over a year to kind of build out my farm the way the way until I really started a profit you know so my first rig was really expensive to build because I just wanted to build a rig and you know so i wouldn't bought off to stop and yeah so so one thing I learned the uglier the better you know uglier it is the better it is because it's less money on your
+say it took me oh my gosh it took me over a year to kind of build out my farm the way the way until I really started a profit you know so my first rig was really expensive to build because I just wanted to build a rig and you know so i wouldn't bought off to stop and so one thing I learned the uglier the better you know uglier it is the better it is because it's less money on your